idan157001/Botnet/README.md

 Compiled with Nuitika
-able to bypaass some AV
+able to bypaass some AV's